 Description: The NGLCC is a great first stop.
 It’s a US-based organization with resources, trainings, and meetups for aspiring LGBT entrepreneurs.
 It was founded in 2002 by Justin Nelson and Chance Mitchell to empower the community economically.

-“We realized no one had truly considered the economic equality of LGBT people or the impact economics could have on the equality movement,” they wrote in The Advocate earlier this year.
+“We realized no one had truly considered the economic equality of LGBT people or the impact economics could have on the equality movement,” they wrote in The Advocate back in 2018.
 “With over 1.4 million LGBT business owners (and growing) behind us, we have seen the LGBT community earn its place at the table of economic opportunity.”

 Who it’s good for: It’s a perfect start for LGBT business owners in the US looking to expand their businesses and get certified—or aspiring to exhibit their companies at conferences and meetups organized by the NGLCC.